Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 In command prompt, navigate to the directory containing the *requirements.txt* file with the following command line:
 > *cd C:\Users...\directory_with_requirements_txt_file*

-Run the following command line to set up a virtual environment named "newEnviro" with the required packages:
+Run the following command line to set up a virtual environment named "newEnv" with the required packages:
 >*conda env create -f requirements.txt newEnv*

 Activate the virtual environment you just created by running the command: